The Gosnell Family

 Married: Mary Andean on 16 June 1853, at Lilleshall Church, Lilleshall, Shropshire, England, by the Rev. Henry George Bunsen, vicar.

-Children: Occupation: Printer, Glass Merchant
+Occupation: Printer, China and Glass Merchant

-Cartrwright William, High St. Newport
+Cartwright William, High St. Newport

 Gosnell Thomas, High St. Newport